TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/20 - Proverbs/Proverbs 31/Proverbs 31.22.md

 ---

-She maketh for herself carpets of tapestry; Her clothing is fine linen and purple.
+She makes for herself carpets of tapestry.
+Her clothing is fine linen and purple.